504-588-2000

 Whether it’s managing software tools or deciding which tools to weave together to create a cohesive defense, there’s a lot of security brain power involved.
 Cybersecurity professionals are in high demand and salaries need to be competitive in order to attract and retain talent.

-If you get the services of a vCISO for guidance and planning, that will affect your costs but is well worth it to make sure that your security strategy matches up with your risk profile and tolerance.
+If you get the services of a vCISO for guidance and planning, that will affect your costs but it’s well worth it to make sure that your security strategy matches up with your risk profile and tolerance.
 If you have regulatory compliance needs, you may need to pay more for cybersecurity leadership.

 Related: What’s a vCISO and Why Do I Need One?